finos/morphir/docs/regtech_modeling.md

 from t0_flows tf
 where tf.assetType = 'Level 2a Assets' and tf.isHQLA = 'T'
 ```
-You can see in the examples that the generated code makes some assumptions about the physical environment.
+You can see in the example that the generated code makes some assumptions about the physical environment.
 These are the things that are likely to be very different across firms.
 The value of modeling is that each firm can customize the code generation to match their own environments.

 Of course, it's naive to think that the full LCR calculation would be able to execute entirely in a data warehouse.
 In fact, many firms are migrating these calculations to new technologies like Spark.
 Doing a large scale migration of a report like the LCR to a new technology is usually a significant and risky effort.
 On the other hand, if you're running from a model, it's just a matter of switching to a new backend generator.
-While that's not trivial, it sure is a good deal easier, cheaper, and less risky that rewriting the entire calcultion from scratch.
+While that's not trivial, it sure is a good deal easier, cheaper, and less risky that rewriting the entire calculation from scratch.
 Let's take a look at the Spark version of our sample:

 **Spark Scala**
 ```scala